 Furthermore, she said it is also believed that women pre-dispose themselves to violence by going to certain places such as bars and nightclubs compared to their male counterparts who are allowed to wear anything they want and go wherever their legs can take them to.

 She stated that since in most families men are sole breadwinners, women tend to be sexually assaulted because they depend on their men to put food on their table.

 She said when SGBV takes place in homes, cases are either not reported or withdrawn because families are afraid of losing breadwinners.
 “According to Kagisano Society Women’s Shelter (KSWS) Gender Based Violence Study of 2015, 46% women were aware of the support they can get when exposed to SGBV.
-The study also shows that due to these cultural norms, a number of women more especially in rural areas are not aware that they are
+The study also shows that due to these cultural norms, a number of women more especially in rural areas are not aware that they are sexually abused,” she said.

 One of the factors that attributes to SGBV is sexual relationships where partners more especially men feel they are entitled to have sexual intercourse with their partners even when their partners do not want to be intimate.
 Makhwaje explained that other factors leading to SGBV includes political environment saying study shows that only six percent of political leaders refer to GBV in public.

 According to the study on GBV prevalence, about 67% women admitted to have been abused, about 45% men agreed to be perpetrators while emotional intimate partner violence (IPV) was at 45%, sexual IPV was at 15%, Economic IPV at 29% and non IPV rape at 11%.
 The study also shows that sexual harassment was at 23%, sexual harassment in school nine percent and sexual harassment at work 18%.

 For his part, BOFWA SGBV manager Dr John Tlhakanelo said they would be carrying out a study on SGBV this year that is expected to be complete on November this year.